George S. Benson: Harding College

-Benson left China in 1936, at the invitation of J.N.
-Armstrong, to succeed him as president of Harding College.
+Benson left China in 1936, at the invitation of J. N. Armstrong, to succeed him as president of Harding College.
 The college had not yet repaid any of its debt from the 1934 Searcy campus purchase, so its prospects were bleak.
 Like Western, Cordell, and Harper colleges that Armstrong had led before it, Harding was becoming insolvent.
-Finances were further challenged by a controversy that isolated the school from potential donors in the Churches of Christ: In 1935, President Armstrong was accused of being sympathetic to Premillennialism in the Gospel Advocate and Gospel Guardian, which may have led to his resignation.
+Finances were further challenged by a controversy that isolated the school from potential donors in the Churches of Christ: In 1935, President Armstrong was accused of being sympathetic to premillennialism in the Gospel Advocate and Gospel Guardian, which may have led to his resignation.
 Upon assuming the presidency, Benson was pressured to fire Armstrong from the Bible faculty, and then criticized in publications such as The Bible Banner when he would not.
 Benson traveled around the country raising money to pay the $70,000 debt and on Thanksgiving Day of 1939, Armstrong was able to toss the cancelled mortgage into a fire.

 In 1940, Benson announced the next major goal would be accreditation by the North Central Association of Colleges and Schools (NCA).
 This would aid Harding students seeking admission to graduate schools.
 From 1941-1948 he "significantly strengthened faculty qualifications, increased the institution's financial resources and endowments, and undertook a costly building program."
 He hired retired NCA Review Board members to evaluate the school and make recommendations.
 The 1953 NCA reviewers recognized "a top quality faculty", fully satisfactory physical plant, "one of the most stable financial situations among small colleges", and high quality graduates.
 However, there was strong opposition to Benson's work with the National Education Program on the NCA Review Board,.
-The NCA rejected Harding's applications four times from 1948-1953.
+The NCA rejected Harding's applications four times from 1948 to 1953.
 Continuing to engage with knowledgeable contacts, Benson learned that he could win over most of the Review Board by separating the NEP from the college.
 This was done in early 1954 and that March the NCA granted accreditation.